sebboyer/Deep_ensembling/README.md

 This package let you define easily what kind of classification model to build and how to combine them.
 The outcome of the workflow is a robust predictive model that is likely to perform very well on a new data source.

-Figure 1 : Example of an Ensembling structure
 ![An example of a simpel Ensembling structure](Pictures/why.jpg)

 ## How to use : Train models